scalawithcats/scala-with-cats/typeclasses-scalaz.md

 - We can think of things like Option and List as boxes containing values.
 An Option contains zero or one values.
 A List contains zero or more values.
 - A basic operation on these boxes is transforming the values they contain.
 You probably already know the `map` function, which does this.
 - A Functor is just a generalisation of this idea.
 A container of values with a `map` operation is a Functor.
 - Example: Option.
-Replace with List -- it still works!
+Replace with List---it still works!
 - So Functors aren't that exciting, but being able to name this concept (mappable) is useful as it allows us to abstract over it, and also to discuss it.
 - Example: Option and \/.
 Introduce type lambda (might as well get that horror out the way amongst the easy stuff.)
 - Derived functions on Functor.## Applicative